wp-plugins/wp-spamshield/readme.txt

 **An extremely powerful and user friendly WordPress anti-spam plugin that stops blog comment spam cold, including trackback and pingback spam.** See what it's like to run a WordPress site without spam!
 Includes spam-blocking contact form feature, and protection from user registration spam as well.
 WP-SpamShield is an all-in-one spam solution for WordPress.

-= A Powerful Weapon Against: Comment Spam, Trackback Spam, Contact Form Spam, and Registration Spam = Comment spam has been a huge problem for bloggers since the inception of blogs, and it just doesn't seem to go away.
+= A Powerful Weapon Against: Comment Spam, Trackback Spam, Contact Form Spam, and Registration Spam - Without CAPTCHAS = Comment spam has been a huge problem for bloggers since the inception of blogs, and it just doesn't seem to go away.
 The worst kind, and most prolific, is automated spam that comes from bots.
 Well, finally there is an anti-spam plugin for WordPress that provides an effective solution, without CAPTCHA's, challenge questions, or other inconvenience to site visitors. **WP-SpamShield eliminates comment spam, trackback spam, contact form spam, and user registration spam.**

 = Documentation / Tech Support =
+If you need help or more info, start here:
 * Documentation: [Plugin Homepage](http://www.redsandmarketing.com/plugins/wp-spamshield/)
 * Tech Support: [WP-SpamShield Support](http://www.redsandmarketing.com/plugins/wp-spamshield/support/)